Course Content and Outcome Guide for EMS 113

-Course DescriptionCovers principles of therapeutic communication, verbal, written, and electronic communications in the provision of EMS; documentation of elements of patient assessment, care, and transport; communication systems, radio types, reports, codes, and correct techniques.
-Prerequisite: EMS 105 and EMS 106.
+Course DescriptionCovers principles of therapeutic communication, oral, written, and electronic communications in the provision of EMS.
+Includes: documentation of elements of patient assessment, care, transport, communication systems, radio types, reports, codes, and correct techniques.
+Recommended: SP 111 or COMM 111.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion, the student should be able to: